thriveweb/sailing-paradise/content/boatTours/2018-08-31-hen-s-parties.md

         We love a themed hen's party!
-Some of our faves have included nautical (sailors hats, stripes), mermaids, all white (classic and always looks so chic) and tropical (just perfect for a boat/island party)
+Some of our faves have included nautical (think sailors hats, stripes), mermaids (Tails 'n all), white parties (a total classic and always looks so chic) and tropical (just perfect for a boat/island party)

         If you are looking at our BYO option why not carry the theme into your